Time for another day out and this time we are hitting the trendy southern suburb of West Didsbury. Be prepared for poached eggs, Prosecco and pugs...

 David Gavin Design

-You need to poke your head in this shop because it only has the most beautiful stuff.
-Sure, I can pretty much guarantee that you won’t be able to afford a single thing other than a cute cactus trinket dish, but I love having a squinty in here and you will too.
-It’s a gorgeous designer interiors shop- if anything you should pop in and make a mental itinerary of all the things you are going to have in the eight-bedroom townhouse you will never be able to afford.
+You need to poke your head in this shop because it has such beautiful stuff.
+Sure, I can pretty much guarantee that you won’t be able to afford a single thing other than a cute cactus trinket dish or a mug with lobsters on it, but I love having a squinty in here and you will too.

 David Gavin Design, 216 Burton Rd, Manchester M20 2LW